DaniellyCN/helpdesk_tech_test/README.md

 <h3>Validation Resources</h3>
 <p>
 Helpdesk has validation features to ensure that the data provided when creating or updating a ticket is correct and meets established criteria, such as required fields, valid formats, and acceptable values.
+Unit tests were implemented.
 </p>

 <p>